-- Once you've pureed the oranges, pour it onto the rest of your batter and mix it all together.
+- Once blended, pour into the prepared batter and mix it all together.

-- Bake for about 45-50 minutes - until a tooth pick inserted into the center of the cake comes out clean.
+- Bake for about 55-65 minutes or until a tooth pick inserted into the center of the cake comes out clean.

 - Cool for about 10 minutes, and enjoy.